 That would knock Singapore off its perch: Singapore’s Changi Airport is expected to be handling 150 million people by 2030, when its fifth terminal is completed.

-The ambitious expansion is part of the Thai government’s “Eastern Economic Corridor” strategy, intended to turn Thailand’s three eastern provinces into an integrated industrial and commercial zone with an emphasis on high value manufacturing such as aerospace, robotics and biotechnology.
+The ambitious expansion is part of the Thai government’s “Eastern Economic Corridor” strategy, intended to turn Thailand’s three eastern provinces, centered around Rayong and Chonburi, into an integrated industrial and commercial zone with an emphasis on high value manufacturing such as aerospace, robotics and biotechnology.